open-telemetry/oteps/text/0207-context-scoped-attributes.md

 Do note that with the `CreateContextScopedRoot` API, it would be possible to use this approach even independently of the tracing signal, just as the main OTEP.

-### Alternative: Associating attributes through indirectly through spans
+### Alternative: Associating attributes indirectly through spans

 This does not seem particularly useful, but the existence of this alternative should serve as a reminder that the trace structure might be different from the (child) context structure.